melukl, v.t.transport; move (residence, etc.); hit; hit or smash into or against.

 > What's your younger brother's name? (male to

-> What's your mother's name?
+> What's your younger sister's name? (female to

 Search for another word: